oVirt/ovirt-site/source/feature/optaplanner.html.md

 ### Implementing the rules

-There are three possible ways to implement the rules:
+We haven't decided yet on the implementation details and are evaluating there possible ways to implement the rules:

 #### Reusing the existing engine's PolicyUnits